byuitechops/for-the-strength-of-developers/Handbook/2. Policies and Standards/stakeholders.md

 1. Email them
 1. Call them using the phone in the war room.
 Find their information using the [BYUI Employee Directory](https://web.byui.edu/directory/employees/)
 1. Visit them in their office during their office hours.
-Feel free to bring someone with you as you deem appropriate.
+Feel free to bring someone from the team or Josh with you as you deem appropriate.
 You can also find their office hours in the [BYUI Employee Directory](https://web.byui.edu/directory/employees/)

 You may desire to skip straight to calling them or visiting them, depending on the urgency of the issue.